BlueBerrySans365/BlueBerrySans365/README.md

 Hello, I'm Nick (or Nick P. irl, some of my friends know this)
 I was a lil programmer.
 Started with a discord bot on python with my old friend, who then took everything after bot was verified.
-(He said that he will sell it, bot named NexChan)
+(After Heroku disabled all free hosting he said that he will sell it, bot named NexChan)
 After that - I forgot about him and this bot, I don't see a future of this bot.

 Then, I poorly ported HMtai, package that my dear, old friend, Mikun did, to python package.